tshalvi/SONiC/doc/port-si/port-si-per-speed.md

     If a platform does not support independent module management, it is better to not have the media_settings.json file on the platform at all, just as it is today.

     </br>Ports OrchAgent listens to changes in APP_DB, so when the APP_DB is updated with SI parameters, PortsOrchagent is triggered.
-Based on the data found in APP_DB, PortsOA creates a vector that contains the SI values for a certain port and passes it as a whole to the SAI.
+Based on the data found in APP_DB, PortsOA creates a vector (a PortConfig object) that contains the SI values for a certain port and passes it as a whole to the SAI.
 Eventually, they will write it to the SLTP register in PHY upon receiving ADMIN_UP.
   </br></br></br>